-TERM DEFINITION/EXPLANATION Occurrence Reporting The reporting to the relevant Authorities, to the Military Type Certificate Holder, or Military Restricted Type Certificate Holder, and/or the Military Supplemental Type Certificate Holder as appropriate, of any failure, malfunction, defect or other occurrence which has resulted in or may result in an unsafe condition.
-An Occurrence Report can also be made by the Military Type Certificate Holder to the Authority.
-Partially Adopt To transcribe, with no deviation, part of the requirements (European Military Airworthiness Requirements) into national regulations using English or the National Language(s).
-Partially Comply To demonstrate that national regulations are, in part, equivalent to the requirements (European Military Airworthiness Requirements).
-Parts and Appliances Parts and appliances are lower level components for which a European Technical Standard Order/Technical Standard Order may exist.
-Product An aircraft, an engine or a propeller.
+TERM DEFINITION/EXPLANATION Pre-flight Inspection An inspection carried out before flight to ensure that the aircraft is fit for the intended flight.
+That inspection shall be carried out by the pilot or another qualified person but shall not need to be carried out by an approved MO.
 Registration Registration is the formal recording by the National Military Airworthiness Authority (or national equivalent) of individual aircraft on the military aircraft register and the assignment of a tail number.
 Repair A 'repair' means the elimination of damage and/or restoration to an airworthy condition following initial release into service by the manufacturer of any product, part or appliance.
 Shall Used to express a mandatory requirement.
 Should Used to express a preferred, but not mandatory, method of accomplishment.
 An alternative method of accomplishment shall be agreed by the relevant Authority.
 Standard Parts A Standard part is a part designated as such by the design approval holder responsible for the product, part or appliance, in which it is intended to be used and manufactured in complete compliance with an established specification which includes design, manufacturing, test and acceptance criteria, and uniform identification requirements.
 Examples of standard parts are aircraft general spares as defined by the design approval holder, such as nuts, bolts, washers, split pins, etc. All design, manufacturing, inspection data and marking requirements necessary to demonstrate conformity of the part will be in the public domain and published or established as part of recognised specifications.
 State School Any education or training facility that is under the control of a government ministry.
 Support Staff Those staff holding an EMAR 66 Military Aircraft Maintenance Licence in Category B1 and/or B2 with the appropriate extensions and Military Aircraft Type Ratings, working in a base maintenance environment while not necessarily holding certification privileges.
+Type Certification Basis An agreed set of airworthiness requirements (including code, special condition, etc) that a product must be compliant with in order to obtain a Military Type Certificate.
+Type Design The set of approved design information necessary to define the product type, as detailed in EMAR 21.A.31.
+Unmanned Aircraft Any aircraft operating or designed to operate autonomously or to be piloted remotely without a pilot on board.
+Unmanned Aircraft System An unmanned aircraft and its Control and Monitoring Unit.